tk3369/BinaryTraits.jl/docs/src/guide.md

 @implement CanFly by speed()::Float64
 ```

+!!! note
     When return type is not specified, it is default to `Any`.
-*Note that return type is currently not validated so it could be used here
+    Return type is currently not validated so it could be used here
-just for documentation purpose.*
+    just for documentation purpose.

 ### Implementing interfaces

 A data type that is assigned to a trait should implement all interface contracts.
 In the previous section, we established three contracts for the `Fly` trait.
 To satisfy those contracts, we must implement the same functions with the
 additional requirement that the first argument must accept an object of your
 data type.